Persons with Disabilities

 If the award letter states that the disability is permanent, there will be no need to re-file evidence of disability in future years if renewal of the exemption is sought.

-All property owners must be disabled to receive the exemption unless owned by a husband and wife.
+All property owners must be disabled to receive the exemption unless the owners are a married couple.

 This exemption must be renewed annually due to income requirements.